dtzxporter/DTZxPorterLanding/_tools/henri.md

 > **IMPORTANT:** Both the tool and the game **require** the entirety of the base folder to be intact and must not be modified in any way.

 ## ⚙️ Ripping:
-- The **.resource** files contain various encoded assets that Henri can export; and, as of now the currently supported assets are:
+- The **.resource/.pack** files contain various encoded assets that Henri can export; and, as of now the currently supported assets are:
   - Textures as [Dds, Png, Tiff, Tga]
   - Models as [Cast, OBJ, XNALara, SMD, CoD XModel, Maya, FBX].
   - Animations as [Cast].